$39.77-$49.26 hourly / $6,892.52-$8,538.62 monthly / $82,710.24-$102,463.44 annual

-Performs a variety of specialized, complex, and confidential administrative assistance duties for the members of the Board of Trustees.
+Performs a variety of highly responsible and confidential administrative support duties for the members of the Board of Trustees.
+An incumbent is required to use a considerable degree of independence, discretion, and tact, and exercise sound judgement in the performance of duties.

 Posts official notices of meetings in accordance with applicable laws and regulations.